taditti/RobotPath/README.md

 pip install -e .
 ```

-Note 1: OpenAI baselines will install gym which need MuJuco licence.
+Note 1: OpenAI baselines will install gym which needs MuJuco license.
 We do not need MuJuco so just remove the words: "mujoco,robotics" from "setup.py" before running the above command.

 Note 2: Atary module of gym cannot be installed on windows.
-So remove the word: "atari" from "setup.py" befor running it.
+So remove the word: "Atari" from "setup.py" before running it.

-3- Install MPI on your system and put its path in the PATH environmetal variable.
+3- Install MPI on your system and put its path in the PATH environmental variable.

 4- Run RobotPath training: